Naomi Ginsberg

-Naomi Shauna Ginsberg (born 1979) is a Canadian electrical engineer, physicist, and scientist.
-She is currently an associate professor of chemistry at the University of California, Berkeley.
+Naomi Shauna Ginsberg (born 1979) is a Canadian electrical engineer and scientist.
+She is currently a professor of chemistry and physics at the University of California, Berkeley.

 Life and education

 Ginsberg was born in Halifax, Nova Scotia.
 She earned her B.Sc. in engineering at the University of Toronto in 2000, and completed her PhD in physics at Harvard.

 Her initial interest was biomedicine, but she graduated with an electrical engineering focus, and an emphasis on physics and optics.
 Accepted into Harvard, and while working in the research group of physics professor Lene Hau, Ginsberg studied Bose–Einstein condensates, ultracold clouds of atoms that exist at temperatures just a few billionths of a degree above absolute zero.

 After being awarded her PhD for her thesis entitled "Manipulations with spatially compressed slow light pulses in Bose–Einstein condensates" with Lene Hau as her thesis advisor, Ginsberg chose to change direction and include other interests, moving to Berkeley to begin her postdoctoral research in 2007 with Graham Fleming as her advisor.
 She held a Glenn T. Seaborg Postdoctoral Fellowship at Lawrence Berkeley National Laboratory, until her appointment as an assistant professor in the chemistry department at UC Berkeley in 2010.